opula-dev/godot-compute-shader/README.md

 [![.NET Version](https://img.shields.io/badge/.NET-9-green)](https://dotnet.microsoft.com/)
 [![License](https://img.shields.io/badge/License-MIT-yellow)](LICENSE)

-This project provides a high-level abstraction for building and managing compute shader pipelines in Godot 4.4.1 using GLSL shaders.
-It handles shader compilation, resource management (including ping-pong buffers/textures for efficient data swapping), uniform binding, and dispatching compute operations.
-The system is designed for performance-critical applications like simulations, image processing, or render post-processing in Godot.
+This project offers a high-level abstraction for building and managing compute shader pipelines in Godot 4.4.1 using GLSL shaders.
+It handles shader compilation, resource management (including ping-pong buffers and textures for efficient data swapping), uniform binding, and dispatching compute operations.

 Built with C# (.NET 9), it leverages Godot's `RenderingDevice` for local compute operations.
 Shaders are automatically discovered from GLSL files in your project, parsed for uniforms, and integrated into user-defined multi-step pipelines.

 This repository serves as a public example on GitHub for developers looking to implement compute shaders in Godot without dealing with low-level boilerplate.

+Inspired by [Acerola-Compute](https://github.com/GarrettGunnell/Acerola-Compute), but focusing more on resource management and shader reflection without the shader-file processing.

 ## Features